 The composition of the team ensured that all technical aspects were adequately covered and solutions were examined for feasibility – the strength of our team was a key reason for the tender being awarded to us.
 CEC worked with all team members to query results and proposals, ultimately resulting in a coordinated range of sub-projects to facilitate the overall project outcome.

-The Feasibility Study consists of a main report with a number of additional volumes covering specific subjects such as concept plans, an outline cost estimate, separate reports for example for ecology, landscape condition and flood risk, data, consultation results and information on third party projects.
-The appendices to the main report includes project briefs to form the basis for development of detailed project scope and assist in funding applications for sub-projects.
+The Feasibility Study consists of a main report with a number of additional volumes covering specific subjects such as concept plans and an outline cost estimate.
+Further reports are supplied on ecology, landscape condition, flood risk, consultation results and information on third party projects.
+The appendices to the main report include project briefs to form the basis for development of detailed project scope and assist in funding applications for sub-projects.
 It also includes sections on governance and funding, viability and benefits.

-Click to view CEC’s Truro Loops Feasibility Study (PDF document).Feedback:
+Click to view the Truro Loops Feasibility Study

-Furthermore, with their ‘green credentials’, they were instrumental in guiding us in more environmentally sensitive solutions and also developed some incremental projects that came out of study preparation process.
+They were instrumental in guiding us more environmentally sensitive solutions, and also developed some incremental projects that came out of study preparation process.